 Chromatin dynamics and gene regulation in normal and malignant hematopoiesis

-Acute myeloid leukemia (AML) and several hematological malignancies arise from acquisition of multiple stepwise genetic and epigenetic changes in hematopoietic stem and progenitor cells (HSPCs).
+Acute myeloid leukemia (AML) and several hematological malignancies arise from the acquisition of multiple stepwise genetic and epigenetic changes in hematopoietic stem and progenitor cells (HSPCs).
 Understanding the regulatory pathways that are deregulated in HSPCs is important to better understand the development of leukemia and to design novel therapeutic strategies for the treatment of leukemia.
-Our lab applies genetic, epigenetic and biochemical approaches in genetically modified mouse models, humanized mouse models and human primary leukemic cells.
-Our research focus on three areas:
+Our lab applies genetic, epigenetic, and biochemical approaches in genetically modified mouse models, humanized mouse models, and human primary leukemic cells.
+Our research focuses on three areas:

 -